Northeastern Logo

 The composition is through queries (Q-composition):

-What's Modified What gets attended to (keys) Where to attend from (queries)
+What's Modified Which name is attended (subject vs. indirect object) Where to attend from (queries)

 6. Case Study 3: Concept Induction (Feucht et al.)